Champl0oo/FOSSGIS-Abschlussaufgabe/README.md

 # General information

 Grocery Delivery Services are becomming more and more popular especially in the light of the pandemic.
 Therefore we created a model using QGIS, which automatically generates a map depicting the most suitable location for an emission free goocery delivery service in a city of your choice.
-There are a couple of different criteria aswell as issues regarding distance and pathing which is why we are sing both multi-critera and network analysis.
+There are a couple of different criteria aswell as issues regarding distance and pathing which is why we are using both multi-critera and network analysis.

 ### Criteria Examples:
   - Distance to supermarkets